NikkyBricky/Review_api/README.md

 1. Clone this repository ```git clone https://github.com/NikkyBricky/Kudesniki_review_api.git```
 2. Install poetry ```pip install poetry```
 3. Install all the packages using poetry ```poetry install```
+4. Make sure, that you have postgreSQL installed on your PC
-4. Change example.env to .env file and write your own data there
+5. Change example.env to .env file and write your own data there
-5. write this in your console ```alembic upgrade head```
+6. write this in your console ```alembic upgrade head```
-6. Run launch.py
+7. Run launch.py

 # Documentation
 You can see all the documentation if you go to this [link](http://158.160.138.75/docs)